nikitavoloboev/data/docs/fitness/fitness.md

 Mostly taken as inspiration from this [daily home training routine](https://www.youtube.com/watch?v=5Jth37OywOE) & [morning routine](https://www.youtube.com/watch?v=pc2xlLuCp4Y) videos.
 The way [Joe](https://www.youtube.com/user/JoeDelaneyy/videos) lays out the [plan with reps](https://youtu.be/5Jth37OywOE?t=571) is interesting, I currently try to just push each rep until failure.

-This video on [essential exercises](https://www.youtube.com/watch?v=s0fA0gXqREQ) is a must watch.
+Videos on [essential exercises](https://www.youtube.com/watch?v=s0fA0gXqREQ) & [golden rules to build muscle](https://www.youtube.com/watch?v=ti7j2yyVF6E) are a must watch.
 Sadly most of the exercises on the list require some gear.
 I will update the routine once I get into position where I have access to such gear.

 ### Other tips